09 May 2024

 So yeah, Christians still observe Ascension on the 40th day after Easter, which’ll always fall on a Thursday.
 Sometimes we’ll call it the Feast of the Ascension, Ascension Thursday, Holy Thursday, or Ascension Day.

 The Sunday after—the last Sunday of Easter, and the Sunday before Pentecost—becomes Ascension Sunday.
 Since many churches don’t have a Thursday service, they hold off their Ascension stuff till then.
-Since Orthodox churches use a different calendar than western churches, their Easter is often a week later, which means their Ascension and Pentecost are too.
+Since Orthodox churches will sometimes hold Easter later, it means their Ascension and Pentecost come later too.

 Feasting or fasting vary from church to church.
 After all, we’re sad Jesus had to leave, but sitting at the Father’s right hand is a very big deal.
 So there’s a little rejoicing, a little lamenting; it’s bittersweet.